pavancm/LIVE-HFR/README.md

 Alternatively you can manually download all the zipped files from [HERE](https://utexas.box.com/s/0musrqhgpee75m1d3c23gb3usmhv67tr)

 After downloading and unzipping make sure to have a total of 480 videos.
-All the videos in the database are compressed using VP9 codec with varying CRF level.
+All the videos in the database are compressed using VP9 codec with varying CRF levels.

 ## Filenaming Convention
 Each filename has the following pattern - "xx_crf_%_&fps.webm".

 "xx" is a pattern denoting source/reference video.
 There are 16 reference videos in the LIVE-HFR Database.

 "%" is a number denoting CRF level used for compressing the source sequence.
-CRF = 0 denote lossless compression.
+CRF = 0 denotes lossless compression.

 "&" denotes the fps value of the video.
-For each source sequence there are 6 different fps values - 24, 30, 60, 82, 98 and 120 fps.
+For each source sequence there are 6 different fps values - 24, 30, 60, 82, 98 and 120.

 ## Subjective Scores
 Files containing subjective Mean Opinion Scores (MOS) are provided in [Subjective Scores](https://github.com/pavancm/LIVE-HFR/tree/master/subjective_scores) directory.